2023 Competition Rules and Information

 - Awards will be at the judges’ discretion based on the criteria.
 There is not automatically a 1st, 2nd and 3rd place award.

 - Judges will be given a sheet explaining what the show is looking for in each category.
-Competitors can view those sheets here (coming soon).
+Competitors will recieve those sheets at the end of the show.

 - The Show Committee enforces policy and procedures.
 Any issues regarding proper placement, originality, etc., brought to the attention of the Show Committee during the show will be directed to the Head Judge so that a determination can be made.
 Any entry deemed in poor taste or in conflict with our Code of Conduct will be disqualified and immediately removed from public view.
 Judges and/or Show Committee have the right to re-classify an entry, if necessary.